 Many of the University's academics work closely in advisory roles with governments, political parties and NGOs (Non-Governmental Organisations).
 This means that, while studying at Essex, you'll be taught by some of the best minds shaping real political policies and events today.

 In fact, the current University of Essex Chancellor, Dr John Bercow, is a former student of politics at the University.
-Today he is an MP (Member of Parliament) and the Speaker of the UK House of Commons - one of the most important and influential positions in the British political system.
+He served as an MP (Member of Parliament) and the Speaker of the UK House of Commons until 2019 — one of the most important and influential positions in the British political system.

 The University of Essex also specialises in other areas of social sciences.
-For example, it’s ranked 7th in the UK for Criminology, and is in the top 25 for Economics, for Linguistics and for Sociology (Times and Sunday Times Good University Guide 2018).
+For example, it’s ranked 13th in the UK for Criminology, and is in the top 25 for Linguistics and the top 30 for Sociology (Times and Sunday Times Good University Guide 2020).

-The University is also ranked in the world’s top 40 institutions for Sociology (QS World University Rankings 2018), making it a truly elite study destination for students of sociology.
+The University is also ranked in the world’s top 50 institutions for Sociology (QS World University Rankings by Subject 2019), making it a truly elite study destination for students of sociology.

 One reason for this remarkable success in the social sciences is the University’s strength in research.
 Its commitment to research into politics and sociology help these respective departments to keep up with current trends and new ideas, and to shape the future too.
 Brilliant research also helps students, as teachers will typically be better informed and closer to the cutting edge of their fields.